Hello and welcome!

 Church members and visitors tend to distribute themselves around the sanctuary; some people have their “regular” spots; some people switch it up frequently.
 If you’re comfortable nearer to the front, don’t be shy!
 If you’d rather sit where you can see everyone from the back that is absolutely fine.

 We have a spot on the right side of the sanctuary for wheelchairs.
-Let the usher know if you need a large print bulletin or an assisted hearing device.
+Let the usher know if you need an assisted hearing device.

 Not a problem!
 There is never a service without a few people showing up after we start.
 Grab a program (bulletin), have a seat, and make yourself at home!

 YES!
 We’re definitely a pretty laid-back congregation, and plenty of guests and members bring their coffee along.

 Our services are structured, but not stuffy.
 There’s an order to things.
 Certain recitations in places.
 A well-timed and meaningful sermon.
 The projection screen guides the way.

 Communion is a part of the service to receive bread and wine (we actually use juice) to remember the death and resurrection of Jesus Christ.
 All are invited to celebrate communion, but you can choose whether or not you wish to participate.
 Due to the pandemic, we are passing out little kits containing the communion elements that you can consume after you leave church.